kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * Linux Wireguard VPN
 * Microsoft DirectAccess and VPN (RAS)

-Exercise go through the ones used by participants, how are they secured why/why not
+Exercise go through the ones used by participants, how are they secured why/why not.
+Sniff data without VPN and after VPN turned on

 **Wifi Security**